Creative Writing Workshops

 She holds an MA in writing from Johns Hopkins Krieger School of Arts and Sciences and is a trained, certified and affiliated member of the Amherst Writers and Artists workshop method.

-She received an honourable mention in New Millennium Writings creative non-fiction contest (2012)
+She received an honourable mention in New Millennium Writings non-fiction contest (2012)

 Her writing has appeared in Harper Palate (USA); Agape Review (USA); New Contrast (South Africa); Mail and Guardian (South Africa); Harare News (Zimbabwe); Outside In Literary Travel Magazine (USA); The Center Magazine (Zimbabwe); Up, Do: Anthology of Flash Fiction by Women Writers (USA) and Penn-Union (USA).